-Burke Hollow uranium deposits were formed atop and peripheral to a large positive faulted anticlinal feature.
+Burke Hollow uranium deposits were formed both atop and peripheral to a large positive faulted anticlinal feature.
 These deposits consist of multiple mineralized sand horizons which are separated vertically by confining beds of silt, mudstone, and clay.
-Concentration of uranium in various Goliad Formation deposits probably resulted from erosion and migration of uranium from devitrified volcanic tuff, or ash beds, within the updip Frio, Catahoula, and Oakville formations.
-Leaching of uranium from these source beds and possibly from erosion of earlier-formed uranium deposits probably occurred near the outcrop areas, where oxidizing groundwater mobilized uranium from the ash-rich sediments.
+Concentration of uranium in various Goliad Formation deposits probably resulted from erosion and migration of uranium from devitrified volcanic tuff, or ash beds, within the updip Catahoula Formation (Hall, et al., 2016).
+Leaching of uranium from these thick source beds and possibly from erosion of earlier-formed uranium deposits probably occurred near the outcrop areas, where oxidizing groundwater mobilized uranium from the ash-rich sediments.
 Subsequent down-gradient migration of the solubilized uranium within oxygenated groundwater continued until uranium minerals were deposited in roll front bodies above and around the flanks of structures where reducing conditions are present.